Hanzllasoomro/EcoTrackify/README.md

-🌍 Personal Carbon Tracker App
+🌍 EcoTrackify App
-This project is a Personal Carbon Tracking App designed to help users calculate, visualize, and reduce their carbon footprint.
+This project is a EcoTrackify App designed to help users calculate, visualize, and reduce their carbon footprint.
 By focusing on key lifestyle areas such as transportation, electricity consumption, diet, and waste management, the app provides insights and actionable data to promote sustainable living.

 🚀 Features
 Country-Specific Emission Factors: Calculate emissions based on localized data for 20+ countries, including Pakistan, USA, UK, India, and more.